The jury members for the Interior Awards 2017 have been announced.

 Dean Mackenzie Along with Hamish Monk, Dean is a director with Monk Mackenzie Architects.
 He has worked for the Office for Metropolitan Architecture and Skidmore, Owings & Merrill in New York.
 He has significant experience across large and complex infrastructural, cultural and commercial projects throughout the United States, Middle East and Asia.
 Key local projects Dean has been involved with include Appian Way, a high-density residential development which includes retail and commercial components, the neon-pink LightPath and he is currently working on a medium density residential scheme in Grey Lynn.

-Toni Brandso is one of the founding partners of Material Creative.
+Toni Brandso is the co-owner of Material Creative.
 She worked in the retail design sector for many years before collaborating with Liv Harper on their first project together, The Piha Café, which sparked a love of hospitality design.
 Material Creative was formed in 2009, and since then has been a part of varied award-winning projects, including Little Nuffield café, Tonic Room, Atomic Coffee Roasters, Superette HQ and retail stores, Hayes Common eatery and Artwok.
 At present they are working on a 200-room boutique hotel, which will be their biggest project to date.

 Bill McKay is an award-winning architectural historian, critic and commentator based at the University of Auckland’s School of Architecture and Planning.
 He previously led the Interior Design major of the Bachelor of Design at Unitec.
 His recent books include Worship: A History of NZ Church Design and Beyond the State: NZ State Houses from Modest to Modern, a 2014 NZ Post Book Awards finalist.
 He is currently working on a digital outlet and repository for Pacific architecture, as well as on his own PhD.